Cerebral Palsy Injury Attorneys

-The attorneys at Harvey L. Walner & Associates, Ltd. believe in providing the personal attention that our clients need not just to get settlements and win cases, but to put their lives back together after something as traumatic giving birth to a child with cerebral palsy.
+The Chicago medical malpractice lawyers at Harvey L. Walner & Associates, Ltd. believe in providing the personal attention that our clients need not just to get settlements and win cases, but to put their lives back together after something as traumatic giving birth to a child with cerebral palsy.

 About Cerebral Palsy

 Cerebral palsy is characterized by diverse conditions that cause different levels of motor skill impairment and mental dysfunction.
 Children often have difficulty with simple, daily tasks like moving and hearing because of damage to their nerves, tendons, muscles and bones.

 - Involuntary movements: abnormal muscle control can result in involuntary or slow movements.
 This can lead to uncontrollable movements of the extremities and difficulty balancing.

 - Speech problems: those who have cerebral palsy often find it challenging to control the muscles in their mouth and tongue.
 Aside from impacting your speech, this side effect can create difficulty swallowing and problems eating.

 - Seizures: this side effect is one of the more potentially dangerous conditions associated with cerebral palsy.
 Seizures can occur early on, or later in your child’s life.